 This cheap kettle is available in a spectrum of six colours which can be mixed and matched to your kitchen decor.
 The coordinating toasters can also be bought so you can create a tea-and-toast set up.

-To add to the overall look of the design is an illuminating gauge so you can clearly see the water levels.
+Adding to the overall look of the design is an illuminating gauge, so you can clearly see the water levels.

 Reaching boiling point